kenza-ily/24UCL_brain_mri_schizophrenia/README.md

-# Predict schizophrenia using brain anatomy
+# Predict schizophrenia from brain grey matter (classification)

 This challenge was proposed by Université Paris-Saclay.
 This repository encompasses my proposals.